falken10vdl/IfcOpenShell/src/bonsai/docs/quickstart/ide/windows_ide.rst

     .. image:: images/break-point.png
        :width: 1000 px

     In Blender.
-Go To SOLAR ANALYSYS Tool in Bonsai and Click in "No Shadow", "Shaded" or "Rendered"
+Go To SOLAR ANALYSIS Tool in Bonsai and Click in "No Shadow", "Shaded" or "Rendered"

     .. image:: images/trigger-breakpoint.png
        :width: 1000 px